 newaliases so that the changes take effect) but it is not strictly necessary.

 On to virtual reality.
-We need to tell Postfix which domains to handle as virtual domains and how it should save mail for the virtual users.
-We should tell it which users to recognise and and which to reject.
-We need to inform it of any virtual aliases and where and how to save the mail.
+I need to tell Postfix which domains to handle as virtual domains and how it should save mail for the virtual users.
+I should tell it which users to recognise and and which to reject.
+I need to inform it of any virtual aliases and where and how to save the mail.
 Let’s take it one thing at a time.

-mydestination, the local delivery agent takes precedence so make sure that you have reset or nuked those local settings as outlisted above.
+mydestination, the local delivery agent takes precedence so properly resetting those local settings as outlisted above is hugely important.

-Every domain for which you intend to create actual real life email accounts for should be listed here (multiple domains separated by commas).
-If you have any ‘shadow domains’, i.e. domains for which all email addresses should be aliases for email addresses on another domain (say @stuffandstuff.net for @stuffandstuff.com) you should hold on to them as we will get to that later.
+Every domain which I intend to create actual real life email accounts for should be listed here (multiple domains separated by commas).
+The exception is what we could call ‘shadow domain accounts’, i.e. domains for which all email addresses should be aliases for email addresses on another domain (say @acorp.net for @acorp.com).
+Those will be dealth with elsewhere.

 virtual_ so you will not be conflating the local and the virtual settings.